pingidentity/pingidentity-solutions-customers-ciam-base-pre-prod/README.md

   `./server-profile/pingdirectory/pd.profile/ldif/userRoot/20-sampleusers.ldif`

-- After logging in with the sample username and password, you should be brought to a webpage containing a JSON object.
+- After logging in with the sample username and password, you will be brought to a webpage labeled **Assertion Validator**.

-- You can now verify the SAML test was successful if a **SAMLResponse** is present in the **form** value.
+- You can now verify the SAML test was successful if a **Success** message is present.

 ### 4. How to test OAuth with a Sample User: